rrtechconnect/rrtechconnect/README.md

 6. Deep Learning Specialization by deeplearning.ai (Sept.
 2018 - May 2019).
 7. Hands-on Machine Learning with AWS and NVIDIA (Aug.
 2012 – Dec 2022).
 8. An Introduction to Practical Deep Learning by Intel (Jan.
 2019 - March 2019).
-9. An Introduction to Practical Deep Learning by UCU Irvine (Jan.
+9. An Introduction to Embedded Systems & IoT by UCI Irvine (Jan.
 2019 - March 2019).
-10. Machine Learning by Stanford University (Aug.
+10.Machine Learning by Stanford University (Aug.
 2018 - Sep.
 2018)

+11. Embedded Computing for IoT Systems” by IEEE BLP (May 2018 - Aug.
+2018).

 **NVIDIA DLI**

-1. Building Video AI applications at the Edge on Jetson Nano (Dec.
-2022)
+**1. Building Video AI applications at the Edge on Jetson Nano (Dec.
+2022)**

-2. Getting Started with AI on Jetson Nano (Dec.
-2022)
+**3. Getting Started with AI on Jetson Nano (Dec.
+2022)**

 **Publications: Google Scholar Profile**

 https://scholar.google.com/citations?hl=en&user=A6_9KUYAAAAJ

 **PROFESSIONAL MEMBERSHIP**